cypress-io/cypress/source/guides/getting-started/using-the-cypress-runner.md

 Each command and assertion, when hovered over, restores the Application Under Test (righthand side) to the state it was in when that command executed.
 This allows you to 'time-travel' back to previous states of your application when testing.

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "By default, Cypress keeps 50 tests worth of snapshots and command data for time traveling.
-If you are seeing extremely high memory consumption in your browser, you may want to lower the `numTestsKeptInMemory` in your [configuration](https://on.cypress.io/guides/configuration#section-global)."
+By default, Cypress keeps 50 tests worth of snapshots and command data for time traveling.
+If you are seeing extremely high memory consumption in your browser, you may want to lower the `numTestsKeptInMemory` in your [configuration](https://on.cypress.io/guides/configuration#section-global).
-}
-[/block]
+{% endnote %}

 **Clicking on Commands**